StockSharp/AlgoTrading/API/0151_Ichimoku_Volume/README.md

 # Ichimoku Volume Strategy

 Implementation of strategy #151 - Ichimoku + Volume.
 Buy when price is above Kumo cloud, Tenkan-sen is above Kijun-sen, and volume is above average.
-Sell when price is below Kumo cloud, Tenkan-sen is below Kijun- sen, and volume is above average.
+Sell when price is below Kumo cloud, Tenkan-sen is below Kijun-sen, and volume is above average.

 Ichimoku components define the directional bias while surging volume confirms interest.
 Trades open when price aligns with the cloud and volume picks up.